colbyprior/honeypot-workshop/cowrie.md

 ## 1.2 Configuring Cowrie
 There are some default config files we can copy into our docker mount.
 Note we may need sudo permissions to view this folder.

+If you are having permissions problems then run `sudo chown -R ubuntu /var/lib/docker/volumes`.
+This isn't good practice but it's just a workshop.

 ```
 cp ~/volumes/cowrie_cowrie-etc/_data/cowrie.cfg.dist ~/volumes/cowrie_cowrie-etc/_data/cowrie.cfg
 cp ~/volumes/cowrie_cowrie-etc/_data/userdb.example ~/volumes/cowrie_cowrie-etc/_data/userdb.txt